Lenophie/MoniCAG/readme.md

     * Use the `.env.testing.example` file as a template
     * Fill it with your own settings
 * Copy-paste `.env.testing` and rename the copy `.env.dusk.local`
+* Run `php artisan key:generate --env=testing` to create generate an application key (stored in `.env.testing`)
+* Run `php artisan key:generate --env=dusk.local` to create generate an application key (stored in `.env.dusk.local`)
 * Run `php artisan migrate --seed --env=testing` to migrate the testing database
 * Run `composer phpunit` to perform unit tests
 * Run `php artisan serve --env=dusk.local` and `composer dusk` to perform browser tests
+    * *Don't perform unit and browser tests at the same time, they share the same database !*

 # Local deployment